Skip to main content

 5.1.3 Core Capabilities

-• Flexible Matching Rules: Supports multi-group condition combinations (outer OR, inner AND), with filtering by source, level, resource, label, and other dimensions
+• Flexible Matching Rules: Supports multiple condition combinations (outer OR, inner AND), filtering by source, level, resource, labels, and other dimensions

-• Multi-Dimensional Group Aggregation: Define aggregation dimensions through group_by (e.g., resource_id, service); events with the same dimensions aggregate into a single alert
+• Multi-Dimensional Group Aggregation: Define aggregation dimensions through group_by (e.g., resource_id, service); events with the same dimension aggregate into a single alert

-• Fingerprint Algorithm Deduplication: Calculate event fingerprints based on MD5 hashing to ensure only one active alert per problem
+• Fingerprint Algorithm Deduplication: Ensures only one active alert is produced per problem through MD5 hash-based event fingerprint calculation

-• Session Observation Period: Session window policies support observation period mechanism; events recovering during the observation period don't become formal alerts
+• Session Observation Period: Session window policies support observation period mechanism; events recovering within the observation period do not transition to formal alerts

-• Auto-Close Configuration: Supports setting auto-close times for alerts generated by rules, controlling long-standing issues
+• Auto-Close Configuration: Supports setting auto-close time for rule-generated alerts to control long-standing problem accumulation

-• Asynchronous Dispatch Scheduling: New alerts execute auto-dispatch through Celery asynchronous tasks without blocking the aggregation flow
+• Async Dispatch Scheduling: New alerts execute auto-dispatch through Celery async tasks without blocking aggregation flow

 Interface Guide:

-Dispatch policies are responsible for automatically assigning alerts matching conditions to responsible persons or teams, improving the efficiency of issues entering the handling workflow.
+Dispatch policies are responsible for automatically assigning alerts matching conditions to responsible persons or teams, improving problem flow into handling processes.

-Match All (ALL)All unassigned alerts within the time range are matched
+All Match (ALL)All unassigned alerts matching the time range are hit

-Condition Filter (FILTER)Match by alert fields and rules, supporting eq, ne, contains, not_contains, re, and other operators
+Condition Filter (FILTER)Matches alert fields to rules, supporting operators like eq, ne, contains, not_contains, re

 5.2.2 Core Capabilities